Parliament @ Work

 High Court

-The High Court was established by the Australian Constitution to adjudicate on constitutional matters, such as disputes between the States and the Commonwealth.
+The court established by the Australian Constitution to adjudicate on constitutional matters, such as disputes between the States and the Commonwealth.
 It is also the highest court of appeal in Australia.

 House of Representatives

-The lower house of parliament in a State or Territory.
-Known as the House of Assembly in South Australia and Tasmania.
+The Lower House of Parliament in a State or Territory.
+It is known as the House of Assembly in South Australia and Tasmania.

 multimember electorate

-An electorate that has more than one representative to the parliament.
+An electorate that has more than one representative to the Parliament.
 A proportional voting system is usually employed.
-See single member electorate.
+See also single-member electorate.

 opposition

-The major party in a two-party system that does not command the majority in the lower house of a parliament is conventionally referred to as the ‘opposition’ or ‘alternative government’.
-Its role is to use parliamentary procedure to hold the government accountable to the parliament.
+The major party or coalition of parties in a two-party system that does not command the majority in the Lower House of a parliament.
+Its role is to use parliamentary procedure to hold the government accountable to the parliament and offer voters an alternative government.

 A representative assembly that is constitutionally empowered to make laws within a given jurisdiction – a legislature.
 May be unicameral or bicameral.